Universal relation between $C_{T}$ and the CFT Weyl anomaly: Introduction

-We start in Section \ref{HoloDerivation}, by reviewing the holographic computation of $C_T$ and relating it to the bulk Newton's constant, or, equivalently, the Planck length.
-In \ref{HoloWeyl}, we discuss the holographic Weyl anomaly for Einstein gravity with a negative cosmological constant and its relation with the $Q$-curvature.
-In \ref{WeylSquared}, we present the Chern-Gauss-Bonnet theorem on compact even-dimensional Einstein manifolds, as recently obtained by Case et al. \cite{Case:2024oih}, which relates the Euler density to the $Q$-curvature and pointwise Weyl invariants.
+We start in subsection~\ref{sec:HoloDerivation} by reviewing the holographic computation of $C_T$ and relating it to the bulk Newton constant, or, equivalently, the Planck length.
+In subsection~\ref{sec:HoloWeyl}, we discuss the holographic Weyl anomaly for Einstein gravity with a negative cosmological constant and its relation with the $Q$-curvature.
+In subsection~\ref{sec:WeylSquared}, we present the Chern--Gauss--Bonnet theorem on compact even-dimensional Einstein manifolds, as recently obtained by Case et al.~\cite{Case:2024oih}, which relates the Euler density to the $Q$-curvature and pointwise Weyl invariants.
 In particular, we keep track of the coefficient $c$ of the quadratic term in the Weyl tensor.
-In \ref{HoloData}, we combine the previous ingredients to obtain the universal relation between $C_T$ and $c$.
-In Section \ref{UniversalRel}, we present two alternative derivations within the CFT.
-Finally, in Section \ref{Examples}, we compare the universal relation with several known examples, illustrate them, and conclude in Section V.
+In subsection~\ref{sec:HoloData}, we combine the previous ingredients to obtain the universal relation between $C_T$ and $c$.
+In section~\ref{sec:UniversalRel}, we present two alternative derivations within the CFT.
+Finally, in section~\ref{sec:Examples}, we compare the universal relation with several known examples, illustrate them, and conclude in section~\ref{sec:Conclusion}.